ReeveVanneman/occupations/README.md

 # jobs.py
-a python3 program to read a series of text files and code all words, bigrams, and trigrams that are "job" (or other position) titles. jobs.py codes these ~30,000 "jobtitles" into 4-digit U.S. Census 2010 codes.
+a python3 program to read a series of text files and code all words, bigrams, and trigrams that are "job" (or other position) titles. jobs.py codes these ~30,000 "jobtitles" into 4-digit coding system based on the U.S. Census 2010 codes.

 Several "jobtitles" that are not employment Census jobs have been added with new (non-Census codes) (e.g., wife-> 10312, criminal-> 9850, miiitary-> 9812)